Ontario secondary schools

 - If you repeat a course, we will include your best mark when calculating your admission average, regardless of when you took the course.

-- Online courses and private school courses are acceptable if taken in a recognized institution that grants credits toward the Ontario Secondary School Diploma (OSSD)
+- Summer courses, online courses and private school courses are acceptable if taken in a recognized institution that grants credits toward the Ontario Secondary School Diploma (OSSD)

 - For some programs, you may have to provide additional supporting documents or pass an audition or exam.